 Strontium increases the formation of healthy bone which results in improved mechanical resistance to fracture.

 Think of your bones like a tree branch.
 You can bend a tree branch to a certain point, where it snaps.
 Your bone works the same way.
-Strontium primarily deposits in the spongy inside part of newly forming bone
+Strontium primarily deposits in the spongy inside part of newly forming bone, known as trabecular bone

 The trabecular has a structure like honeycomb and offers flexibility to the overall bone.
 And the more flexible it is, the less likely a fracture is to occur.